Shifted Contact Structures on Differentiable Stacks

-where the front vertical arrows are the Morita curvature of $\theta$ determined by the connection $\nabla$, and the back vertical arrows are the Morita curvatures of $\theta'$ determined by $\nabla'$.
+where the front vertical arrows are the Morita curvature of $\theta$ determined by the connection $\nabla$ at the point $f(x)$, and the back vertical arrows are the Morita curvature of $\theta'$ determined by $\nabla'$ at the point $x$.
 We know already from Proposition \ref{prop:mor_ker_mor_inv} that the diagonal arrows on the top and the bottom of the diagram form quasi-isomorphisms.
 Moreover, a straightforward computation, that we leave to the reader, shows that the diagram \eqref{diag:mor_curv_mor_inv} commutes.
 We have thus proved the following

 \begin{prop} Let $(F,f), \theta', \theta, \nabla', \nabla$ be as above.
 Then the Morita curvatures of $\theta', \theta$ (with respect to $\nabla', \nabla$) at the points $x, f(x)$ are related by quasi-isomorphisms as in diagram \eqref{diag:mor_curv_mor_inv}. \end{prop}